decidim/decidim/decidim-verifications/README.md

 end
 ```

-The format of the options you can define is the standard for a virtus attribute,
+The format of the options you can define is the standard for a Decidim attribute,
 plus an additional `required` (true by default) option were you can choose
 whether the option is compulsory when configuring the workflow as a permission
 for an action or not.